uwescience/MinWA/motivation.md

 - **Centering Equity in our Work**

 We understand that data is not objective and is laden with value and power.
 Centering equity in data encapsulates the notion that we do not perpetuate stereotypes, marginalization, and bias.
-While we could not speak with the individuals in our dataset; however, we were intentional about communicating with community stakeholders to hear their concerns and their desires for this project.
+While we could not speak with the individuals in our dataset, we were intentional about communicating with community stakeholders to hear their concerns and their desires for this project.

 - **Misuse of the Data/Narrative**